chaoskagami/corbenik/README.md

  * Do NOT base any code on Nintendo's SDK.
 Additionally, if you are under NDA, do not even bother to PR.
 I cannot accept tainted code.
 This is for my own legal safety (and sanity)
  * Please attempt to obey coding standards.
 The .clang-format is a loose guide to this.
 I'll tell you if I need reformatting.
  * Please ensure your changes are functional and don't break consoles, O3DS or N3DS.
-Do not assume anything about the environment you are running under.
+Do not assume anything about the environment you are running under unless it is a safe assumption.

 Credits
 -------------------------